 During menstruation, it is very common for urine to become red due to the presence of menstrual blood.
 This is not considered to be clinically significant.

-What to do: Because it is considered to be a normal condition, treatment is not necessary.
-Be sure to maintain optimal hygiene when on your period by changing your pad frequently, cleaning your menstrual cup or disc as needed, and cleansing the vaginal area with water and mild soap.
+What to do: Because this is a normal condition, treatment isn’t needed.
+During your period, maintain good hygiene by changing pads and tampons regularly, cleaning your menstrual cup or disc as recommended, and gently washing the vaginal area with water and mild soap.

 3. Cystitis

-Additionally, urine may be red, dark, or cloudy and have a foul odor
+Urine may also appear red, dark, or cloudy and have a foul odor.

-The main causes of cystitis are poor hygiene, sex without protection, use of spermicides, urinary catheters, pregnancy or even kidney stones.
+The main causes of cystitis are poor hygiene, unprotected sex, use of spermicides, urinary catheters, pregnancy, and kidney stones.

-What to do: Treatment should be carried out as prescribed by a urologist or gynecologist.
+What to do: Cystitis treatment should be carried out as prescribed by a urologist or gynecologist.
 The doctor may prescribe antibiotics, such as fosfomycin, ciprofloxacin or amoxicillin to eliminate bacteria and relieve symptoms.

 4. Urethritis

 Urethritis is inflammation of the urethra, which is the hole through which urine is eliminated.
-Urethra inflammation can cause symptoms such as urinary frequency, pain or burning when urinating, yellow discharge, and the presence of blood in the urine.
+Urethral inflammation can cause symptoms such as urinary frequency, pain or burning during urination, yellow discharge, and blood in the urine.

-Typically, urethritis is caused by sexually transmitted infections (STIs), such as chlamydia, gonorrhea, trichomoniasis or herpes.
-It can also occur with urethra injuries or irritation.
+Urethritis is most often caused by sexually transmitted infections (STIs), such as chlamydia, gonorrhea, trichomoniasis, or herpes.
+It can also result from injury or irritation of the urethra.

-What to do: Treatment should be oriented by a urologist or gynecologist.
-It normally involves the use of antibiotics, such as amoxicillin, erythromycin, ceftriaxone, azithromycin or metronidazole.
-The type of antibiotic use depens on the microorganism causing the infection.
+What to do: Treatment should be managed by a urologist or a gynecologist and typically involves the use of antibiotics like amoxicillin, erythromycin, ceftriaxone, azithromycin or metronidazole.
+The type of antibiotic prescribed depends on the microorganism causing the infection.

 5. Glomerulonephritis